IAMRichardT/qtVersioning/README.md

 </dd>
 </dl>

-If you choose to turn off **cfg_automate_micro**, you will manually have to set the integer yourself.
+If you choose to turn off **cfg_automate_micro**, you can manually set the integer.
 People tend to use the VERSION MICRO as a PATCH integer (raised each time a strict bug patch is released).

 Since the format of versioning is highly debated by developers, you have control in the **build.bat** to determine what the MICRO and BUILD should represent.
 Should you wish to assign these numbers manually, you may do so.